Arthur Porter (historian): Education

 Porter was educated at the Freetown Secondary School for Girls before proceeding to Fourah Bay College and obtaining his bachelor's degree.
-He subsequently obtained a bachelor's degree in history from Selwyn College, Cambridge before earning his doctorate in sociology at Boston University.
+He subsequently obtained a bachelor's degree in history from Selwyn College, Cambridge, before earning his doctorate in sociology at Boston University.

 Personal life

-Porter married a woman from Denmark and they had three children Guy, Arthur and Emma.
-He is the grandfather of four girls: Gemma, Fiona, Adina and Charlotte.
+Porter married a woman from Denmark and they had three children, Guy, Arthur and Emma.
+He is the grandfather of four girls, Gemma, Fiona, Adina and Charlotte.
 He lived in Ottawa, Ontario, Canada, and he made frequent trips back to his homeland, Sierra Leone.
 Porter's son, Arthur Porter IV, was a Canadian physician and former Director General (CEO) of the McGill University Health Centre.

-Porter died on 26 March in Ottawa, Canada.
+Porter died on 26 March 2019 in Ottawa.

 Legacy

 Porter's work on Sierra Leonean history is considered to be among the most scholarly work done on the people of his native Sierra Leone.
 Porter's analysis of the stratification of Creole society is considered the most authoritative work on the development of Creole society, and most scholars reference his book when researching the Creole people.
 The work he accomplished during his tenure at Fourah Bay College has made many look upon Porter as one in the mould of historian Christopher Fyfe, Professor Eldred D. Jones, Professor Akintola J. G. Wyse, and linguist Leo Spitzer.

 After leaving his post as Vice-Principal of Fourah Bay College, Porter moved to East Africa and became Principal of the University College, Nairobi, one of the three colleges of the University of East Africa.
 His term there ended in 1970.